 Loyalty programs have evolved significantly since S&H Green Stamps carved out a foundation by giving consumers stamps based on their spend, which could be redeemed for products.
 The reason for that evolution is simply that marketers don’t want customers to lose interest.
 Thus, to shed away this risk of being too common, it is necessary for marketers to augment the philosophical as well as the psychological framework of the loyalty program based on the current vibes and needs.
 I think the five trends that will be predominant in 2017 will revolve around the following lines.

-That’s why to build a real and all-capacious loyalty program, marketers will have to track the complete customer journey.
+That’s why to build a real and all-capacious customer loyalty programs, marketers will have to track the complete customer journey.
 You’ll have to pin down each and every medium through which customer has discovered your product or service.
 Then that medium can be mobile, social media, print or any other form of communication that your brand had used to promote your products.
-Or, if your customer loyalty software is strong enough, it can do this for you.
+Or, if your ecommerce customer loyalty platform is strong enough, it can do this for you.

 The simple transaction-based, points-only-for-purchase experience will get transformed into creative and fulfilling experiential ways of earning and enjoying rewards.
 I look at it as an opportunity to align such rewards with the overall feeling and appeal of the brand…and I believe that many loyalty marketers will think in the same way.

 It’s not difficult to visualize how it will turn out.
 A high-end retailer that positions itself as a chic destination to shop and be seen may not choose the older ways of rewarding, like X% off a purchase.
 That’s too trite and counterintuitive to the brand’s being.
 What that marketer can do is surprise loyalty members with real experiential rewards like tickets to swanky events, free services, preferred treatment, and so on.
 Remember that it will not just act as a differentiator, but give a solid reason to his customers to stay with you.
 The value proposition here is too hard to stay away from.